 Please note that the fact that the resistors are metal film and not carbon composition has negligible effect on frequency response, at least up to 500-600 MHz.
 Most of the variation over frequency is due to lead length.
 Metal film resistors are considerably more stable than carbon composition and much better in this application.

-Using four 230 ohm 1/4W resistors in star formation at the output instead of a single 56 ohm resistor would give a much better high frequency response (by reducing the stray inductance of the resistor leads).
+In the pictures below, the output resistor is composed of a single 56 Ohm resistor.
+Using four 230 ohm 1/4W resistors in star formation at the output instead of a single 56 ohm resistor (as shown in the schematic) would give a much better high frequency response (by reducing the stray inductance of the resistor leads).
 Finding a way to fit surface mount resistors would be even much better.

 The plot was taken using an HP 8656A RF Synthesizer as the constant amplitude source, and an HP 436 power meter and associated power head as the measuring device.
 Software running on a PC and driving the instruments through the GPIB port generated the plot.